 The Malaysian and Indonesian gasing is very similar in shape and style to the tops of Japan and Korea described above.
 However, they are often painted with decorations that are uniquely Malaysian or Indonesian!
 Also, certain types of Malaysian gasing can be found across the border in Indonesia, and vice versa.

 In Malaysia, the gasing game is usually played by villagers after the yearly rice harvest.
-There are two different kind of matches played in both countries.
-One is the spinning contest and the other is the striking match.
+There are two different kinds of matches played in both countries.
+One is the spinning contest, and the other is the striking match.
 In the spinning contest, the person whose top spins the longest is the winner.
-In a striking match, a circle is drawn and two contestants spin their gasing in the circle.
+In a striking match, a circle is drawn, and two contestants spin their gasing in the circle.
 The one whose gasing is knocked out of the circle is the loser of the match.

 It should also be mentioned that in Malaysia, gasing games are often played by kids using small tops whereas adults usually play with tops that are quite large in size!

 Varieties of Indonesian Gasing

 One country that deserves special mention for its spinning top tradition is Indonesia because there are so many varieties of gasing across the country!